 Although research is an integral part of his professional identity, Dr. Mazer also places great priority on his role as an educator as research and teaching are deeply intertwined in his scholarly pursuits.
 Teaching first captured his academic passion and continues to serve as a central component in his research and everyday goals as a teacher-scholar.
 Dr. Mazer’s teaching interests are in new communication technologies/social media, communication theory, and quantitative research methods.
-Throughout his career, he has taught introduction to human communication, public speaking, small group communication, interpersonal communication, gender and communication, persuasion, communication theory, quantitative research methods, and effective communication for teachers and trainers at Clemson University, Ohio University, and Illinois State University.
+Throughout his career, he has taught introduction to human communication, public speaking, small group communication, interpersonal communication, nonverbal communication, gender and communication, persuasion, communication theory, quantitative research methods, and effective communication for teachers and trainers at Clemson University, Ohio University, and Illinois State University.
 He has received international, regional, university-wide, and departmental recognition for outstanding teaching.
 He is a past recipient of the Outstanding New Teacher Award from the Central States Communication Association and the Outstanding Professor of the Year Award from Clemson University's Department of Communication Studies undergraduate student body.

 Dr. Mazer is an active member of the National Communication Association and Central States Communication Association where he has held several leadership roles.
 He is currently serving as Immediate Past Chair of the Instructional Development Division of NCA.
 Dr. Mazer serves on editorial boards for several journals in the communication discipline and recently completed a term as Associate Editor of the Basic Communication Course Annual.
 He serves as Consulting Editor for Forums for Communication Education and as an Associate Editor for Journal of the Scholarship of Teaching and Learning.